aphp/edspdf/contributing.md

 To be able to run the test suite and develop your own pipeline, you should clone the repo and install it locally.

-We use [setuptools](https://github.com/pypa/setuptools) to manage dependencies.
-Install with `pip install --upgrade setuptools`.

 <div class="termy">